 At the Nanaimo Art Gallery’s downtown location, 150 Commercial Street.
 Featuring 25 artists from Vancouver Island and the surrounding Gulf Islands.
 Friday December 14, 5-9 (Opening Reception, by invitation

 An Outstanding Exhibition and Sale by Local Professional Artisans Visit the Village Christmas Arts Faire online at vcaf.artdesignlife.com.

 We were invited as exclusive artists at the opening of the new bakery at Whiskey Creek Farm.
 Lori makes gluten free food from scratch.
 She also sells chicken, eggs, and vegetable from her garden.
-We were spoiled by her hospitality and her food while we were there.
-Thank… Continue reading
+We were spoiled by her hospitality and her… Continue reading

 When we were at the Lighthouse Fall Fair, Sharon from Salish Sea Market in Bowser stopped by and said she was interested in our work.
 Later we visited the market and felt welcome.
-As soon as we entered the gallery, we were struck by the beauty of artwork… Continue reading
+As soon as we entered the gallery, we were… Continue reading

 We will be set up at the Summer Artisan Market outside The Old School House in Qualicum Beach every Friday from 3-8pm for July and August.
-The Artisan Market showcases some of the finest artisans in Oceanside and all works are handmade and sold by the artists in… Continue reading
+The Artisan Market showcases some of the finest artisans in Oceanside and all works are handmade… Continue reading

 We really enjoyed the taiko drumming class final performance…Kazuo~san and Mutsumi~san were amazing and we need to bring them back again soon!